The Soldier's Details

-Following completion of the Railway the POWs who had been working in Burma were evacuated to one of several large camps in Thailand.
+Following completion of the Railway, POWs who had been working in Burma were evacuated to one of several large camps south to Thailand.
 Basil was moved to Tamarkan.

 From Tamarkan he was selected to work in Japan and was sent to Phom Penh – Saigon – Phom Penh – Singapore where he arrived in August 1944.
 The party was originally to have sailed to Japan from Saigon however the Allied sea blockade had become so affective the Japanese decided to send the Party of POWs back to Singapore from Saigon considering the port of Singapore was safer.
 Whilst waiting in Singapore at the River Valley Road Transit Camp Basil developed a severe leg infection and was unable to travel.

 He remained behind in Changi and was transferred to Changi Administration 28 January 1945.
 When the war ended he was recovered from Changi on 4 September 1945.

 He sailed from Singapore on ‘Arawa’ to Darwin -Sydney.
 Trained to Melbourne and ANA flight to Perth.